ld4l-labs/Vitro/api/src/main/java/edu/cornell/mannlib/vitro/webapp/edit/n3editing/configuration/configutils/Configurable Custom Forms.md

 The basic purpose of the form definition is to provide a recipe for translating values from the HTML form into RDF.

 The RDF must be defined, in terms of patterns.
 N3 syntax is used.
 When an HTML form is submitted, variables in the RDF are bound to values in the form.
-Each triple in the RDF pattern may be treated as required, optional, or dynamic.
+Each triple in the RDF pattern may be treated as required or optional.

 * Required N3 - If any variables in a required triple are not bound by the form, the submission fails.
 * Optional N3 - If any variables in an optional triple are not bound by the form, then that triple is ignored, but the submission does not fail.
-* Dynamic N3 - A pattern may consist of one or more triples, Each variable in the pattern must be bound to the same number of values in the form (zero or more).
-The pattern of N3 is submitted once with each set of values.

 Each field in the HTML form must be defined in the file.
 We need to state whether the value in the field will be used as a URI or a Literal in the RDF triples that are created.
 Other information may be provided also, as needed.